microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/trello.rst

 ..  important::

     You should use the Trello board to communicate with Microsoft throughout the launch process.
-This will ensure that all Office Online team members are aware of the communications, and it provides a straightforward way to isolate conversations about specific issues.
+This will ensure that all |Office| team members are aware of the communications, and it provides a straightforward way to isolate conversations about specific issues.

 Adding people to the board
 --------------------------

-You can invite other relevant people to the board as needed; only people from the Office Online team and people you explicitly invite will have access to see or edit the content of the board.
+You can invite other relevant people to the board as needed; only people from the |Office| team and people you explicitly invite will have access to see or edit the content of the board.

 We recommend that you add relevant engineers from your team to the board as well, since many of the discussions will